GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

         - Label: ```Zip Code:```
         - ID: ```newCustomerZipCode```
         - Required: checked
     - Create another Text object with the following information:
         - Label: ```Email Address:```
         - ID: ```newCustomerEmail```
         - Required: checked
     - Create another Text object with the following information:
         - Label: ```Phone Number:```
         - ID: ```newCustomerPhoneNumber```
         - Required: checked
+    - Create another Text object with the following information:
+        - Label: ```Password:```
+        - ID: ```newCustomerPassword```
+        - Required: checked
     -	To save the form and return to your process model, click on the save button in the top left of the pag-
     -	On the Save form popup window, click the Save and close editor button to return to your process model.